Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/The-protein-calsenilin-aptamer.md

 <p class="header_box" id="description">Description</p>
-<font>In 2007, Lee, K. H. et al.used the SELEX method to isolate the aptamer with high compatibility for the The protein calsenilin.
+<p>In 2007, Lee, K. H. et al.used the SELEX method to isolate the aptamer with high compatibility for the The protein calsenilin.
 As a functional protein, the biochemical role played by calsenilin may be a consequence of its different conformations.
 Intrinsically flexible proteins have several energetically degenerate conformations and the active conformation must be induced by binding of a signaling molecule.
-In the case of calsenilin, calcium ion is the signaling agent<sup>[<a href="#ref6" style="color:#520049">6</a>]</sup>.<br></font>
+In the case of calsenilin, calcium ion is the signaling agent<sup>[<a href="#ref6" style="color:#520049">6</a>]</sup>.<br></p>

 <p class="header_box" id="SELEX">SELEX</p>